focus-editor/focus/LOG.md

 ===========================

-- Commands:
-    - Open error log
-    - Open global config
-    - Open project config (only if project is active)
-    - New project
-    - Switch project

-- Only show the crlf warning in the footer

 - Line wrap:
     - Sticky viewport
         - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer